 What is a Webhook?

-Webhook is a way to modify the behavior of web pages and web applications using custom callbacks.
+A Webhook is a way to modify the behavior of web pages and web applications using custom callbacks.
 It is basically a user-definable HTTP callback that’s triggered by certain events.
-Webhook is a type API that is driven more by events than requests.
+A Webhook is a type API that is driven more by events than requests.
 Instead of an application asking another program to send a reply, a Webhook allows a program send data to another program as soon as a specific event occurs as specified by the user.
 In the sense that an application initiates communication rather than receiving requests, they are called ” reverse APIs“.

 You can use Jira webhooks in Jira to notify your web apps or web applications when certain events occur.
 This will allow remote applications to not have to poll Jira every so often to determine if there are any changes.